 Hansa Studios – which used to overlook the Wall – remains operational and it is exceptionally relaxed about letting people visit.
 Who would have thought, huh?

-I never manage to get inside but I know people who did.
-There are tours that can take you into the oak-panelled Tonstudio 2, the studio where Bowie recorded Low and Heroes and produced The Idiot for Iggy Pop.
+I never manage to get inside, but I know people who did.
+Some tours can take you into the oak-panelled Tonstudio 2, the studio where Bowie recorded Low and Heroes and produced The Idiot for Iggy Pop.

 David Bowie’s flat and his favourite bar

-David Bowie used to live on Haupstrasse 155 in Schöneberg.
-He shared his flat with Iggy Pop and both of them spent load of time in a beautiful gay-friendly café next door.
+David Bowie used to live on Hauptstraße 155 in Schöneberg.
+He shared his flat with Iggy Pop, and both of them spent a load of time in a beautiful gay-friendly café next door.
 We even wrote an article just about where he used to live in Berlin.
 Anderes Ufer back in the day and Neues Ufer now.

-This place is still open and you can sit down, drink something and admire the permanent exhibition of Bowie’s photos on the wall.
-I have to add that Neues Ufer hold the title of worst coffee I had in a long time, so make sure you skip the espresso.
+This place is still open, and you can sit down, drink something and admire the permanent exhibition of Bowie’s photos on the wall.
+I have to add that Neues Ufer holds the title of the worst coffee I had in a long time, so make sure you skip the espresso.
 If you would like to see the building where he lived and maybe get a very vague vibe of what it was David Bowie’s Berlin, we recommend a Berlin tattoo artist whose tattoo studio is on Hauptstraße 155!

-Bonus Video: Below you can see a short video from my visit to the small memorial people did in front of his house on Haupstrasse, 155 in Berlin.
+Bonus Video: Below you can see a short video from my visit to the small memorial people did in front of his house on Hauptstraße 155 in Berlin.
 It is not much but if you subscribe to our channel, you’ll have loads of content about Berlin from now and before.
 This can be really helpful if you decide to do this David Bowie’s Berlin tour.

 Where David Bowie used to hang out

-Not a lot changed since the days of Bowie and Iggy in S036, the mythical venue in the heart of Kreuzberg the pair were regulars.
-David Bowie’s Berlin seems far in the past but the reality is that, even though Berlin is changing, somethings takes longer to change.
+Not a lot changed since the days of Bowie and Iggy in S036, the mythical venue in the heart of Kreuzberg; the pair were regulars.
+David Bowie’s Berlin seems far in the past, but the reality is that, even though Berlin is changing, some things take longer to adjust.